 What Teachers Make - by Taylor Mali

 What a Teacher Makes by Taylor Mali - Found this video recently, and the performance knocked me out of my PJs.
 Below are both the video and transcript of Taylor Mali's poem/rant.
 Absolutely fantastic.
 BTW, there are a couple performances available online.
-This one is the best I could find.
+IMHO this one is the best.

 Happiness - A Guide to Developing Life's Most Important Skill by Matthieu Ricard